AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 ## Media Reference

-The leaf-most object in an OpenTimelineIO hierarchy is the MediaReference, which is OpenTimelineIO's way at pointing at media.
+The leaf-most object in an OpenTimelineIO hierarchy is the `MediaReference`, which is OpenTimelineIO's way at pointing at media.

 It defines an `availabe_range` field, which is in the space of the media that is being referenced.
-We refer to this space as "Media Space".
+We refer to this space as `media_space`, and can access it with the `.media_space()` method.

 For example, if the media being referenced has a starting timecode of one hour, and goes for another hour, the `available_range` for this reference should have